 - Rolling pin

-- 3-inch cookie cutter or biscuit cutter (or drinking glass)
+- 3-inch cookie cutter or biscuit cutter, or mason jar ring

 - Plastic wrap or dish towel